velascoandres/excalibur/pending-doc/README-02.md

 export class ProductAuthorization implements ExcaliburAuth {

-    createOneAuht(req: any, res: any, controller: ApiController): Observable<boolean> {
+    createOneAuht(req: any, res: any, controller: PrincipalCrudController): Observable<boolean> {
        // Your strategy to give authorization
        return of(true);
     }

-    deleteOneAuth(req: any, res: any, controller: ApiController): Observable<boolean> {
+    deleteOneAuth(req: any, res: any, controller: PrincipalCrudController): Observable<boolean> {
          return of(true);
     }

-    findAllAuth(req: any, res: any, controller: ApiController): Observable<boolean> {
+    findAllAuth(req: any, res: any, controller: PrincipalCrudController): Observable<boolean> {
          return of(true);
     }

-    findOneAuht(req: any, res: any, controller: ApiController): Observable<boolean> {
+    findOneAuht(req: any, res: any, controller: PrincipalCrudController): Observable<boolean> {
          return of(true);
     }

-    findOneByIdAuht(req: any, res: any, controller: ApiController): Observable<boolean> {
+    findOneByIdAuht(req: any, res: any, controller: PrincipalCrudController): Observable<boolean> {
          return of(true);
     }

-    updateOneAuht(req: any, res: any, controller: ApiController): Observable<boolean> {
+    updateOneAuht(req: any, res: any, controller: PrincipalCrudController): Observable<boolean> {
          return of(true);
     }
 }